 - exclusive real estate resume book, career EXPO and job board

 - mentor events with REFIC's Advisory Council members

 - discounted industry-specific software and real estate financial modeling training

 - subsidized student memberships to professional industry organizations

 Getting a great real estate job upon graduation is as simple as getting involved on campus today.
 Don't be shy.
 Come meet us and explore with us!
 We like to have fun while helping you prepare for an exciting and rewarding career in real estate.

 The commercial real estate business is highly interpersonal, and therefore, advanced social skills play an important role in a real estate professional's career.
-In addition to strong verbal and written communication skills, professionals also need to be analytical, mathematically minded, inquisitive and determined.
+In addition to strong verbal and written communication skills, real estate professionals also need to be highly analytical, mathematically-minded, inquisitive and determined.

 The commercial real estate business requires frequent interaction with professionals from various disciplines, including but not limited to, architecture, engineering, finance, accounting, urban planning and law.
-Students who take the extra step of participating in this program will have an edge on their peers, because they will be more familiar with the language and concepts of the business, and will also be able to identify potential setbacks earlier in the project process.
+Students who take the extra step of completing the Real Estate Certificate Program will have an edge on their peers, because they will have a strong financial understanding of real estate investment and development decisions, and therefore be able to identify potential setbacks earlier in the project process.